Robin Yearwood: Deputy Prime Minister and Leader of the Opposition

-On 9 September 2002, Yearwood was appointed Deputy Prime Minister of Antigua by Lester Bird in a reorganisation of the government aimed at tackling a series of corruption scandals; he retained his Aviation, Public Information and Public Utilities portfolio.
+On 9 September 2002, Yearwood was appointed Deputy Prime Minister of Antigua and Barbuda by Lester Bird in a reorganisation of the government aimed at tackling a series of corruption scandals; he retained his Aviation, Public Information and Public Utilities portfolio.
 He announced that his focus would be on rebuilding Antigua's economy, switching from a reliance on the failing banana industry to a focus on tourism.
 Following the resignation of five government members in protest at Bird's leadership, Bird he announced he was reshuffling the Cabinet, and handed Yearwood the position of Minister of Finance.
 As Minister of Finance, Yearwood attended the 2003 International Monetary Fund conference as the Antiguan delegate, and also met the Inter-American Economic Council's delegation when it visited Antigua in January 2004.

 The ALP lost their majority in the 2004 general election, and the United Progressive Party (UPP) under Baldwin Spencer took 14 of the 17 seats in Parliament.
 Yearwood, as one of the few remaining ALP Parliamentarians, became Leader of the Opposition.
 Appointed Chairman of the Public Accounts Committee, Yearwood strongly criticised the UPP budget, which was later approved.
 In 2005 he, Lester Bird and Hugh Marshall, Sr. were charged with an illegal land sale while in government, with the UPP administration alleging that government property had been sold to a company owned by the three at below-market value.
 In 2006, following a letter from three ALP Parliamentarians accusing him of "fuelling division within the party", Yearwood was removed as Leader of the Opposition and replaced by Steadroy Benjamin.
 Despite this fall from grace he remains in Parliament, seeing off a challenge from Elmore Charles to retain his seat in the 2009 election.

+Yearwood was elected again to the House of Representatives in the 2023 general elections for the St Philip North Constituency.